Feng Shui for the Fire Horse year 2026

 Qi Men Dun Jia for 2026, year of the Yang Fire Horse

-For the Qimen oracle, we have an excellent structure in Southeast; as Southeast is also home to the 9 Flying Star, it makes it the luckiest sector of the year.
-Southwest is the other excellent sector of the year.
+For the Qimen oracle, we have an excellent structure in Southeast; combined with the 9 Flying Star, it makes Southeast the luckiest sector of the year.
+Southwest is the other excellent sector of the year for the Qi Men.
 The North sector has a good structure that will mitigate a bit the negative effect of the annual afflictions, but still it’s best not activated.
 Same for South.
 The other sector don’t have good structures.
-Therefore it is really Southeast and Southwest that are two great sectors to activate during the year.
+Therefore it is really Southeast and Southwest that are two great sectors of the year.

 The Qi Men year plate is one thing; like the flying Stars, there are different Qi Men energies each month and each day, with some excellent directions and sectors to active each month.
 Those activations bring more luck in life and boost work, finance and relationships.
 If you are part of my membership, the Qi Men analysis is the method that I use to determine your 5 lucky feng shui boosts of each month to boost your luck all year long.
 It also takes into account the Flying Stars.
 If you are not yet part of this lucky club, you can join in here right now.